 The partially bit in brackets means that (unless requested) I will not be attending any large venues with my bucket.

 Wednesday night at 7pm sees the start of a exciting new series 'Living on the Edge' in which Chris travels alone with his camera to some of the most extreme environments on the planet to find out how and why people live in the grip of nature at her most ferocious and threatening.
 Tune in to Channel 5 at 7pm on 3rd, 10th and 17th December.
 In the first episode, 'Blood in the Water', Chris travels to Mauritania where he takes to the high seas with some of the hardest fishermen in the world who risk their lives daily to eke out a meagre living.

 Adam, who graduated from University College London in September 2014, has recently launched an Android app called SportsFix.
 Adam has been working on SportsFix since his second year at UCL with a small team of co-founders and business advisors at UCL Advances, the university's entrepreneurship centre.

 These pages are intended as a resource for OBs wishing to keep in contact with each other and the latest developments at the College.
 Even though you have finished your education at Brighton College, you are of course a member of the Old Brightonians for life.
 You can update your details direct in our Members' Area, search for school friends and book tickets to OB events.

 We are always keen to hear your news and stories, comments and suggestions, so please stay in touch.
-And you are, of course, always welcome to visit the College, meet our present-day pupils, and see some of the newer developments along with places that will forever remain familiar.
 Please contact us at email@example.com.